inigostibbe/braintumour/README.md

-# Brain Tumour Image Classification with PyTorch 🧠
+# Brain Tumour Image Classification

 This project uses PyTorch to classify brain tumour images using a custom CNN and transfer learning with ResNet18.